simplex-chat/simplexmq/README.md

 [![GitHub build](https://github.com/simplex-chat/simplex-messaging/workflows/build/badge.svg)](https://github.com/simplex-chat/simplex-messaging/actions?query=workflow%3Abuild)
 [![GitHub release](https://img.shields.io/github/v/release/simplex-chat/simplex-messaging)](https://github.com/simplex-chat/simplex-messaging/releases)

+## Federated chat - private, secure, decentralised

+See [simplex.chat](https://simplex.chat) website for chat demo and the explanations of the system and how SMP protocol works.

+SMP protocol is semi-formally defined [here](https://github.com/simplex-chat/protocol).

+Currently only these features are available:
+- simple 1-2-1 chat with multiple people in the same terminal window.
+- auto-populated recipient name - just type your messages.
+- default server is available to play with - `smp.simplex.im:5223` - and you can deploy your own (`smp-server` executable in this repo).
+- no global identity or names visible to the server(s) - for the privacy of contacts and conversations.
+- E2E encryption, with public key that has to be passed out-of-band (see below)
+- authentication of each command/message with automatically generated RSA key pairs, separate for each conversation, the keys are not used as identity (2048 bit keys are used, it can be changed in [code via rsaKeySize setting](https://github.com/simplex-chat/simplex-messaging/blob/master/apps/dog-food/Main.hs))

+Limitations/disclaimers:
+- no support for chat groups.
+It is coming in the next major version (i.e., not very soon:)
+- no delivery notifications - coming soon
+- no TCP transport encryption - coming soon (messages are encrypted e2e though, only random connection IDs and server commands are visible, but not the contents of the message)
+- system and protocol security was not audited yet, so you probably should NOT use it yet for high security communications - unless you know what you are doing.

 ## How to run chat client locally

 Install [Haskell platform](https://www.haskell.org/platform/) (ghc, cabal, stack) and build the project: